Jazinho/rabbit-hole/README.md

 When I skipped `Queue` bean creation and used raw `template.convertAndSend(queueName, message)` method then RabbitMQ dashboard displayed incoming traffic but the traffic was like 'unrecognized' and not displayed in created queue statistics.

+For each connection to Rabbit's exchange or from Rabbit's queue there is a `channel` created.
+It is virtual connection from outside of Rabbit to its queues/exchanges/topics.

 ## Part 2 solution - Dispatching

 By default RabbitMQ uses **round-robin** technique of distributing load.
 It means every new message will be sent to the next receiver in order.